Research property information

 - Legal description of the property (called the Tax Roll on Portland Maps)

 - Tax Account number (also called the R number or Property ID on Portland Maps)

 This information is available on Portland Maps under the Property Description in the Assessor Detail.
 If there is not an address, you can use the Tax Account Number.

-Utilities and services Information
+Learn more about utilities and services Information

 - Fire access

 - Sanitary sewer

 This information is available on Portland Maps.
 Streets that are publicly maintained will appear white on Portland Maps.
 If there is no water or sewer nearby, it can be expensive to connect.

 These are fees charged to new development, additions and changes of use.
 These fees help offset the impact your project will have on the City’s storm and sanitary sewer systems, parks and recreation facilities, water, and street systems.